-One of the most commonly asked questions at the Blairsville-Union County Chamber of Commerce is “when is the best time to see the leaves?”
-The answer to that question is difficult.
-The most common response is “the third and fourth week in October” However, there is a very scientific reason that determines the amount of color we are privileged to see in the autumn season.
-Let’s take a closer look at this.
+“When is the best time to see the leaves?”
+We get this question a lot, and the answer is not exactly cut and dry.
+Usually, the third and fourth week in October is a safe bet.
+However, there are scientific reasons determining the amount of color we are privileged to see in the autumn season.
+Let’s take a closer look.

 According to the US Department of Agriculture, “The amount and brilliance of the colors that develop in any particular autumn season are related to weather conditions that occur before and during the time the chlorophyll in the leaves is dwindling.
 Temperature and moisture are the main influences.”
 While variations in these two factors ensure that no two autumns are alike, the consensus is that “A warm wet spring, favorable summer weather, and warm sunny fall days with cool nights should produce the most brilliant autumn colors.”

-We believe that the autumn of 2017 is going to be a brilliant one!
+With that said, this fall is sure to be a brilliant one!
 Make your plans to come visit the North Georgia Mountains from October through November.
 Some of the best leaf peeping spots in Blairsville-Union County are:

 - Brasstown Bald – Highest natural point in Georgia.
 You can see beautiful colors for miles!